marcelomatus/openhab-addons-gilda/bundles/org.openhab.binding.ferroamp/README.md

 ## ferroamp Binding

-The ferroamp binding is used to get live data from ferroamp energy systems.
+The ferroamp binding is used to get live data from Ferroamp energy system.

+The ferroamp binding is compatible with EnergyHub Wall and EnergyHub XL, and use connection to your local EnergyHub via LAN or similar.
+Data and commands are received/sent using MQTT where the user connects to the MQTT broker residing on the EnergyHub.

+Binding MQTT must be installed before binding ferroamp is able to use.

+Contact Ferroamp support to enable MQTT in the EnergyHub and to get Username and Password: https://ferroamp.com/om-ferroamp/

+## Supported Things

-The binding retrieve data from the different parts of the ferroamp energy system such as:
+The binding retrieves data from the different parts of the Ferroamp energy system such as:
 - `Ehub`: EnergyHub Wall and EnergyHub XL.
 - `Sso`: Solar string optimizer.
 - `Eso`: Bidirectional DC/DC converter for connection of battery.
 - `Esm`: Energy Storage Module.

-Binding MQTT must be installed before binding ferroamp is able to use.

-Contact ferroamp support to enable MQTT in the EnergyHub and to get Username and Password: https://ferroamp.com/om-ferroamp/

-## Supported Things

-The ferroamp binding is compatible with EnergyHub Wall and EnergyHub XL, and use connection to your local Ehub via LAN or similar.
-Data and commands are received/sent using MQTT where the user connects to the MQTT broker residing on the ferroamp system.

 ## Discovery